Good German English Translation

 which faithfully renders the meaning of the original German text and is

-not obviously a translation.
-And how to improve your own German translations?
+And how do you improve your own German translations?

-Practice, practice, practice.
+Practice, practice, practice!

 Return to Top